HirbodBehnam/PortForwarder/README.md

 ## Install
 Just head to [releases](https://github.com/HirbodBehnam/PortForwarder/releases) and download one for your os.
 ### Build from source
 Building this is not that hard.
 At first install [golang](https://golang.org/dl/) for your operating system.
-Clone this reposetory and run this command:
+Clone this repository and run this command:
 ```bash
 go build main.go
 ```